eLifePathways/sciencebeam-grobid-metadata-enricher/README.md

 ## Notes
 - Grobid can return 503 under load.
 Re-run with `--rerun` or lower `--workers` if that happens.
 - Results depend on LLM backend behavior; parallelism can change output order across backends.
 - Content extraction (body/figures/tables/references) runs on all supported corpora — all are now JATS.
-Use `make benchmark-train` locally to avoid polluting the validation split used by CI.
+Use `make benchmark-train` locally (see [Training-set benchmark](#training-set-benchmark-local-only)) to avoid polluting the validation split used by CI.